 Building Community from the Sea Up

-The Island Institute works alongside Maine’s island and coastal leaders to build community sustainability in the state’s 120 island and coastal communities and share solutions for addressing our coast’s most critical issues—among these diverse communities and beyond.
+The Island Institute works alongside Maine’s island and coastal leaders to build community sustainability in 120 island and coastal communities and share solutions for addressing our coast’s most critical issues.

-- Empowering Courageous Leaders: We recognize that leadership comes from within.
-Through our work with island and coastal schools, our leadership training, and our Fellows program, we help Maine’s coastal communities address the most pressing issues they face and partner with them to make sure they have the tools they need to thrive in a changing world.
-We are also committed to advancing conversations, understanding, and action around diversity, equity, inclusion, and justice—in our local communities and beyond.
+- Strong Leadership: We recognize that leadership comes from within and is key to maintaining social resilience in times of change.
+Through our investment in education, workforce pathways, and leadership training, as well as our Fellows program, we help Maine’s coastal communities address today’s pressing issues and partner with them ensure they have the tools they need to thrive in a changing world.
+We are also committed to advancing conversations, understanding, and action around inclusion and equity—in our local communities and beyond.

 The Island Institute works to sustain Maine’s island and coastal communities, and exchanges ideas and experiences to further the sustainability of communities here and elsewhere.